-Wish your parents had to buy you Apple stocks when you were young?
-10,000 investment franks at the company’s first public offering in 1980 is now worth an eye-watering 4,422,250 francs …
+Wish your parents had bought you Apple stocks when you were young?
+A CHF 10,000 investment at the company’s first public offering in 1980 is now worth an eye-watering CHF 4,422,250 …

 It might be tempting to try to pick “the next big thing” for your own children, or any other long-term investment.
 But there’s a big problem here:

 When thinking about the best stocks to buy for kids , focus on creating a portfolio that’s diversified across 30 to 40 companies – ranging across different industries, geographies, currencies, and company sizes.
-These are not over-exposed to down-turns in individual companies or particular industries (remember the Dot Com Bubble?).
+This way, you avoid being over-exposed to downturns in individual companies or particular industries (remember the Dot Com Bubble?).

-If you have a well-diversified portfolio, your overall investment will be okay even if some of those companies underperform.
-On the other hand, if you invest in a handful of companies, or worse, just one company, you take on a lot of unnecessary risks.
+If you have a well-diversified portfolio, your overall investment will remain stable even if some of those companies underperform.
+On the other hand, if you invest in only one or a handful of companies, you take on a lot of unnecessary risks.